goldcoders/hugo-dusk/README.md

 ## Using Checkout with Paymongo

--   Set this on your netlify account ENV Variables for the specific site
+-   You  need to be logged inside netlify account, go to https://app.netlify.com/sites/${SITE_NAME}/settings/deploys#environment , replace the SITE_NAME with your own

+Add the Following, Create NEW VARIABLE
 ```
-PAYMONGO_EMAIL=
-PAYMONGO_PASS=
-PAYMONGO_LIVEMODE=
+PAYMONGO_EMAIL
+PAYMONGO_PASS
+PAYMONGO_LIVEMODE
 ```
+set `livemode` to `true`

 ## Using Custom Domain Name

+-  Go to https://app.netlify.com/sites/${SITE_NAME}/settings/domain , replace the SITE_NAME with your own

+Click Add Domain Alias , and set your A record, and other DNS settings

--   Update your site DNS to point to netlify DNS
+- Go to your Domain provider and point your domain to

 ```
 dns1.p05.nsone.net